shannon-lab/zapdos/doc/content/source/bcs/NeumannCircuitVoltageMoles_KV.md

 ## Overview

-`NeumannCircuitVoltageMoles_KV` is a Neumann boundary condition the equates the plasma and drive potential to the plasma current using Kirchoff’s voltage law for a circuit.
+`NeumannCircuitVoltageMoles_KV` is a Neumann boundary condition that equates the plasma and drive potential to the plasma current using Kirchoff’s voltage law for a circuit.

 The Kirchoff’s voltage law at the cathode is defined as